 TRK 195 Skill Range (5 cr.) - Students learn how to maneuver through obstacles on the driving range while at the controls of a combination vehicle.
 Students will couple and uncouple vehicles and perform various backing obstacles.
-The Division of Motor Vehicles requires successful completion of straight line and curve around backing obstacles to obtain a Commercial Drivers' License.
+The Division of Motor Vehicles requires successful completion of backing maeuvrers in order to obtain a Commercial Drivers' License.
 Lab 15 hours per week.